Makerere College School: Reputation

 Makerere College School is listed among Africa's top 100 schools and shares fame with other traditional schools such as Mengo Senior School, Namilyango College, Gayaza High School, Rainbow International School and Lincoln International to mention a few.
 Makerere College School has over the years produced some of best candidates in Kampala District in the national O and A level examinations.
 In 2010, the school was ranked among the ten best middle schools (O Level), based on analysis of S4 results for the ten years from 2000 to 2009.
 Makerere College School is strong in rugby, behind Namilyango College and St. Mary's College Kisubi.
+The school is Ranked as the national best college in Literature as of the 2023 UNEB ranking.
 During 2016, the team represented Uganda at the East African Ball Games and was the second-best in the rugby nationals held in Masindi that year.
 In 2018, the school was the second in the Central Region of Uganda.
-In 2019 Makerere College School Rugby Team was the third-best in the country.
+In 2019 Makerere College School Rugby Team was the third-best in the continent.
 The school is renowned for its student leadership program.